bingyangchen/KM-software/System Design/System Design 101.md

 1. Client apps: HTTP responses can be cached by the browser.
 We request data over HTTP for the first time, and it is returned with an expiry policy in the HTTP header; we request data again, and the client app tries to retrieve the data from the browser cache first.
 2. CDN: CDN caches static web resources.
 The clients can retrieve data from a CDN node nearby.
-3. Load Balancer: The load Balancer can cache resources as well.
+3. Load Balancer: The load balancer can cache resources as well.
 4. Messaging infra: Message brokers store messages on disk first, and then consumers retrieve them at their own pace.
 Depending on the retention policy, the data is cached in Kafka clusters for a period of time.
 5. Services: There are multiple layers of cache in a service.
 If the data is not cached in the CPU cache, the service will try to retrieve the data from memory.
 Sometimes the service has a second-level cache to store data on disk.
 6. Distributed Cache: Distributed cache like Redis holds key-value pairs for multiple services in memory.
 It provides much better read/write performance than the database.
-7. Full-text Search: we sometimes need to use full-text searches like Elastic Search for document search or log search.
+7. Full-text Search: we sometimes need to use full-text searches like Elasticsearch for document search or log search.
 A copy of data is indexed in the search engine as well.
 8. Database: Even in the database, we have different levels of caches:
     - WAL(Write-ahead Log): data is written to WAL first before building the B tree index
     - Bufferpool: A memory area allocated to cache query results
     - Materialized View: Pre-compute query results and store them in the database tables for better query performance
-    - Transaction log: record all the transactions and database updates
+    - Transaction Log: record all the transactions and database updates
     - Replication Log: used to record the replication state in a database cluster

 ### Why is Redis so fast?